kinoute/Hack-Z370-HD3P-i5-8400/README.md

 You can copy my `EFI` folder to your EFI Partition which should work directly.
 Don't forget to enter your own Serial Number, SystemUUID and MLB.
 I recommend [ProperTree](https://github.com/corpnewt/ProperTree) to edit the `config.plist` file and enter your own values (these fields are empty in the given config and must be populated to make it work).

+⚠️ **Note:** You might have trouble during the installation where your PC keeps rebooting or you get stuck.
+Some users reported ([#8](https://github.com/kinoute/Hack-Z370-HD3P-i5-8400/issues/8)) that the [`SecureBootModel`](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html) setting might be the reason of this.
+Temporarily disable this setting by changing the value to "Disabled" and try again.

 ## BIOS

 I'm running the BIOS **F14a** version.
 You can find my BIOS Settings with pictures [here](BIOS/README.md).